alloc/nativ/README.md

 # nativ

-Core utilities and components for React Native apps.
+A complete frontend stack for React Native apps that eliminates setup overhead and provides production-ready components out of the box.

 > [!NOTE]
 > It's recommended to use the [nativ-template](https://github.com/alloc/nativ-template) when creating a new project.